-3.4.Region prioritization ("whoro" to ongage activity) include reference to a rick informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrick").
+3. Region prioritization ("where" to engage activity) - include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk")

-The entire BVES service area is in Tier 2 and Tier 3 high risk wildfire service areas in mountainous, frequently dry terrain. service area is in Tier 2 and Tier 3 high risk wildfire service areas in mountainous, frequently dry terrain.
-BVES is required to perform many of these activities by the PUCGOs and applicable standards but BVES recognizes the community imperative to carry out these activities in a manner that meets or exceeds the requirements, especially in higher risk areas.
+The entire BVES service area is in Tier 2 and Tier 3 high risk wildfire service areas in mountainous, frequently dry terrain.
+BVES is required to perform many of these activities by the PUC but BVES recognizes the community imperative to carry out these activities in a manner that meets or exceeds the requirements, especially in higher risk areas.